- Search The Registry

 Hickman reflected on his reputation in a 1978 Pioneer Press newspaper profile.
 "I was sort of catapulted into prominence because I was never afraid to speak my mind ...
 I was always the one who was willing to do something.
 That's probably why our image was so bad.
 I didn't consider myself hostile, although I probably came off that way.
 If we saw some social breach, we thought nothing of marching right into anybody's office."
 After leaving Inner City Youth League, Hickman teamed up with activist Spike Moss and worked with City Inc. in Minneapolis.
 He also was a man of many talents and surprises.
 He ran a tax business and owned the Xanadu liquor store in the Unidale Mall.

 He had a baritone voice and was an amateur actor who appeared as Frederick Douglass in Juneteenth celebration performances in St. Paul too.
-Later in life, he discovered Buddhism and traveled to Kenya and Ghana, where in a ceremony he was given the name Kofi.
-In his last decade, he embraced his role as community elder, working for the Cultural Wellness Center on St. Paul's East Side with mostly young men, including many referred by the criminal justice system.
-Robert 'Bobby' Hickman died on January 28, 2015 and is buried at Fort Snelling National cemetery.
+Later in life, he discovered Buddhism and traveled to Kenya and Ghana, where he was given the name Kofi in a ceremony.
+In his last decade, he embraced his role as a community elder, working for the Cultural Wellness Center on St. Paul's East Side with mostly young men, including many referred by the criminal justice system.
+Robert 'Bobby' Hickman died on January 28, 2015, and is buried at Fort Snelling National Cemetery.